 Rules for Inheriting a Traditional IRA: Spouses

 The IRS lists three options for spouses who inherit a traditional IRA.
 If that’s you, the first option is to designate yourself as the account owner.
 You’ll put the account under your name (also known as “retitling”).
-This way, the account is yours to contribute or withdraw from.
+This way, the account is yours to contribute to or withdraw from.
 Keep in mind, in most circumstances you have to be 59 1/2 or older to withdraw from an IRA without penalty.

 Your second option is to roll the inherited account – tax-free – into an IRA you already possess.
 If you have an employer retirement plan, you can roll the inherited IRA into that account, as well.
 In both of these situations, you become the owner of the IRA.